top of page

 In the holiness movement, the Holy Spirit is the source of authority and power in the church.
 You are recognized for your Spirit-given gifts; the gifts push for authority.
 Men and women are equal recipients of gifts and we need both in the offices of the church.
 Churches of the holiness tradition such as Missionary Alliance, Nazarene, Wesleyan, Methodist, Four Square, Pentecostal, and Anabaptist have always had women leaders.

-Here is a 60 sec clip from the video that is summarized in this blog post.
+Here is a 60-second clip from the video that is summarized in this blog post.
 "When the gifts of the Holy Spirit are the source of authority, office follows and it makes no sense to exclude women from the offices of the church.
-Click in it to hear the whole interview.
+Click on it to hear the whole interview.

 Over the centuries there have been outbreaks of mission including gifts of the Holy Spirit and the work of women, followed by criticism, coercion, and hierarchy.
 The distinct gender roles of Complementarianism end up being hierarchal with men in power over women.
 These hierarchal systems are tied to patriarchy, coercion, and abuse - it's the opposite of what God wants to do through the church in the world.